The Martian, by Andy Weir; You, by Carolyn Kepnes; The Gods of Guilt, by Michael Connelly (REVIEWS)

 Wow, did I ever LOVE this book.
 Seriously.

-A sci-fi tale wherein the antagonists are a planet and some really unfortunate circumstances, The Martian isn't about a little green (or any other color) alien, but about a man--a botanist doing a stint on a mission to Mars... who gets left behind, left for dead, even... on Mars.
-Alone.
+A sci-fi tale wherein the antagonists are a planet and some really unfortunate circumstances, The Martian isn't about a little green (or any other color) alien, but about a man--a botanist doing a stint on a mission to Mars--who gets left behind, left for dead, even... on Mars.

 You can't help but wonder what that would be like, of course.
 The stuff of nightmares, for sure.
 But Mark Watney refuses to give up, or to give in to the panic.
-Instead, he chooses to learn how to live, and how to make his time alone on the barren planet productive... even as he calculates (and recalculates) how long his food rations will last... and determines how much of a shortfall in that sustenance there will be, before another mission to Mars could possibly occur.
+Instead, he chooses to learn how to live, and how to make his time alone on the barren planet productive... even as he calculates (and recalculates) how long his food rations will last... and determines how much of a shortfall in that sustenance he'll have, before another mission to Mars could even possibly reach him.

 There is nothing—not one single thing—I didn’t love about The Martian, so my recommendation is simply this: Read it.